skijit/notes/programming/aws/lambda.md

     - Grant the other service permission in the function's resource-based policy
     - Configure service to generate events and invoke your function
   - Invocations can be synchronous or asynchronous
-    - Synchronous:
+    - Synchronous: (Request/Response Contract)
-      - Might retry on errors
+      - Might retry on errors, but that's up to the caller
       - Elastic Load Balancing
       - Cognito
       - Lex